junobuild/docs/blog/2023-02-14-introducing-juno/index.md

 Juno Datastore can be use to add persistence to your application using simple constructs: collections and documents.

-Each collections can handle which users and/or administrators have access to their data.
-Juno has never access to these and it is also worth to note that if you wish, you can also design your architecture in a way that even you the developer of your application can have no access to the data saved by your users.
+Collections specify which users and/or administrators have access to their data.
+Juno itself does _not_ have access to data in collections (unless you make it public, of course).
+Juno also gives you the possibility to design your architecture so that even _you_ (the developer of your application) can have no access to the data saved by your users.

 ```typescript
 import { getDoc, setDoc } from '@junobuild/core';